sefunmi4/e-co/docs/architecture.md

 ## Future Work

 This architecture will evolve as we integrate real SymbolCast input and additional modules.
+Local inference is preferred for privacy, with an option to fall back to online models when enabled.
 Contributions and feedback are welcome.